-Net Change in Fund Balance - Total Governmental Funds (\$253,907) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital asset additions as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of the difference between capital asset additions and depreciation in the current period.
-Capital assets used in governmental activities713,013Depreciation Expense(1,679,284) (966,271) Governmental funds only report the disposal of assets to the extent proceeds are received from the sale.
-In the statement of activities, a gain or loss is reported for each disposal.
-The amount of the proceeds must be removed and the gain or loss on the disposal of capital assets must be recognized.
-This is the amount of the difference between the proceeds and the gain or loss.
-(15,741) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-Delinquent Property Taxes97,716Intergovernmental(1,455) 96,261 In the statement of activities, certain costs and proceeds associated with long-term debt obligations issued during the year are accrued and amortized over the life of the debt obligation.
-In governmental funds these costs and proceeds are recognized as financing sources and uses.
-Bond Issuance Costs \$162,625 Premium on Bonds Issued (507,265) Deferred Charge on Refunding344,640Refunding Bonds(7,064,995) Bonds Refunded 7,082,498 17,503 Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
-454,584 Interest expense in the statement of activities differs from the amount reported in governmental funds for two reasons.
-Additional accrued interest was calculated for bonds and notes payable, and the difference arising from the advance refunding due to premium and bond issuance costs.
-Accrued Interest (17,926) Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds. use of current financial resources and therefore are not reported as (15,218)
+Clinton-Massie Local School District, Ohio Reconciliation of the Statement of Revenues, Expenditures, in Fund Balance of Governmental Funds to the Statement For the Fiscal Year Ended June 30, 2012 - Net Change in Fund Balance - Total Governmental Funds (\$876,988) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital asset additions as expend However, in the statement of activities, the cost of those a allocated over their estimated useful lives as depreciation expense.
+This is the amount of the difference between cap asset additions and depreciation in the current period. ssets is Capital assets used in governmental activities Depreciation Expense 221,292 (1,765,278) (1,543,986) Governmental funds only report the disposal of assets to the extent proceeds are received from the sale.
+In the statemer of activities, a gain or loss is reported for each disposal.
+T amount of the proceeds must be removed and the gain or 1 on the disposal of capital assets must be recognized.
+This amount of the difference between the proceeds and the gain nt he oss is the (6,697) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Delinquent Property Taxes Intergovernmental (127,516) 10,707 (116,809) Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
+686,219 Interest expense in the statement of activities differs from th reported in governmental funds for two reasons.
+Addition interest was calculated for bonds and notes payable, and th arising from the advance refunding due to premium and be costs. al accrued Accrued Interest 27,992 Some expenses reported in the statement of activities do not use of current financial resources and therefore are not rep expenditures in governmental funds. - Compensated Absences Amortization of Bond Issuance Cost Amortization of Bond Premium Amortization of Deferred Charge on Refunding Bond Accretion (107,512) (9,035) 28,181 (19,147) (40,697) Compensated Absences - (148,210) Proceeds from debt issues are an other financing source in the but a debt issue increases long-term liabilities in the statem of net assets. - (793,824) Change in Net Assets of Governmental Activities (\$2,772,303)

 Private Purpose Trust Agency

 Assets:

-Equity in Pooled Cash and Investments \$72,651 \$23,707
+Equity in Pooled Cash and Investments \$70,755 \$25,955

 Receivables:

-Accounts 0 293
+Accounts 0 20

-Interest 1 0
+Interest 277 0

-Total Assets 72,652 \$24,000
+Total Assets 71,032 \$25,975

 Liabilities:

-Accounts Payable 0 420
+Accounts Payable 0 2,800

-Other Liabilities 0 23,580
+Other Liabilities 0 23,175

-Total Liabilities 0 \$24,000
+Total Liabilities 0 = \$25,975

 Net Assets:

-Held in Trust 72,652
+Held in Trust 71,032

-Total Net Assets \$72,652
+Total Net Assets \$71,032

 Private Purpose Trust

 Additions:

-Donations \$3,122
+Donations \$2,241

-Investment Earnings 673
+Investment Earnings 554

-Total Additions 3,795
+Total Additions 2,795

-Deductions:

-Other 2,665
+Deductions: Other 4,415

-Total Deductions 2,665
+Total Deductions 4,415

-Change in Net Assets 1,130
+Change in Net Assets (1,620)

-Net Assets Beginning of Year 71,522
+Net Assets Beginning of Year 72,652

-Net Assets End of Year \$72,652
+Net Assets End of Year \$71,032